d-mcgrath/MetaPathPredict/README.md

 - The `MetaPathPredict` function reconstructs KEGG modules within the input annotation dataset and predicts the presence or absence of incomplete or missing KEGG modules.
 To specify a specific KEGG module or modules to reconstruct and predict, include the module identifier (e.g., M00001) or identifiers as a comma-separated list to the argument `--kegg-modules`.

-- To view which KEGG modules MetaPathPredict has models for, run the following: `AvailableModules`.
+- To view which KEGG modules MetaPathPredict can reconstruct and make predictions for, run the following command: `AvailableModules`.

 <br>